curriculumio/design/process/research.md

+research.jpg

 You see a problem that you think a device, an app, an interface would be able to solve.
 Where do you begin?
-The first step into understanding a problem is researching it.
-While researching, you should address the following questions.
+To understand a problem, first research it.
+While researching, address the following questions.

-Who are you solving this problem for?
+- Who are you solving this problem for?
 You or for others?
 - How do potential users interact with their environment?
 - How does this interaction give you insight about what they think and feel?
 - What do they really need?